lawrencelogoh/lawrencelogoh.github.io/blog/src/2023-plans.md

 ---

 The basic idea behind this year is to play to my strengths and work on my weaknesses.
 Min-maxing essentially.
-A lot of these things are not a checklist item that I can just list and tick off.
+A lot of these things are not checklist items that I can just list and tick off.
 They require step-by-step plans which I will make and follow.

 ## Productivity